-In other instances, however, it can indicate an underlying condition that requires treatment.
+In some instances, dizziness after exercise can indicate an underlying condition that requires treatment.

 In this article, we list seven potential causes of dizziness after exercise, and we discuss treatments and methods of prevention.

 Possible reasons for feeling dizzy after a workout include: